staadecker/math-solver/README.md

 # Math Expression Solver

-As part of the Advent of Code competition, I wrote a parser and solver for math expressions.
+As part of the Advent of Code competition, I wrote a custom parser and solver for math expressions.
 The function  `compute.compute(expr)` takes in a string such as `"cos(-pi)"` and returns the result, `-1`.
 Running `main.py` allows you to type in expressions and immediately see the results.

-## The cool stuff (aka. implementation details)
+## Cool thing 1 (aka. the algorithm)

 The solver goes through 3 steps.